grepcent / static financial knowledge base

 Financials

 Annual standardized facts from SEC companyfacts as of latest extracted filing date 2026-02-04.
 Source: https://data.sec.gov/api/xbrl/companyfacts/CIK0001125376.json.
-Derived margins are computed from the extracted annual SEC facts.
+Derived margins, ratios, and free cash flow are computed from the extracted annual SEC facts.

 Metric2016201720182019202020212022202320242025